ska-telescope/developer.skatelescope.org/src/development/k8s-verification-steps.rst

 =======================================

-As part of our efforts to provide developers with an easy way for them to integrate their TANGO devices into the kubernetes integration enviroment we have detailed some few steps a developer will need to execute in order to ensure that the integration environment was installed properly and that they are able to startup the helm chart.
+As part of our efforts to provide developers with an easy way for them to integrate their TANGO devices into the `kubernetes integration <https://github.com/ska-telescope/k8s-integration>`_ enviroment we have detailed some few steps a developer will need to execute in order to ensure that kubernetes was installed properly and that they are able to startup the helm chart.

 Docker
 ------

+The developer has to make sure that docker is installed on their machine, instructions on how to install integrate it can be found `here <https://docs.docker.com/install/linux/docker-ce/ubuntu>`_ .
+To confirm that the installation was a success, the developer can run the following shell command:

 .. code:: bash